kraemer-lab/Hondius_hantavirus_h2026/README.md

 ## Data

 Data are curated from multiple sources linked to each case in the line list.
 Please cite: "Global.health: Hondius hantavirus 2026 outbreak data [YYYY-MM-DD]"

+We will continue to work on formatting and adding additional details over the coming days.